voideditor/void/CONTRIBUTING.md

 If you would like to use AI features, you need to provide an API key.
 You can do that by going to Settings (Ctrl+,) and modifying `void > "Anthropic Api Key"`.
 The "Which API" environment variable controls the provider and defaults to "anthropic".

-Check out our [Issues](https://github.com/voideditor/void/issues) page!
+Now that you're set up, feel free to check out our [Issues](https://github.com/voideditor/void/issues) page!

 ## 2. Building the full IDE